dqianyu/WorkflowPaper/README.md

 # WorkflowPaper
-This repository contains data and reproducible report for "Toward a Principled Workflow for Prevalence Mapping Using Household Survey Data"
+This repository contains data and the reproducible report for "Toward a Principled Workflow for Prevalence Mapping Using Household Survey Data".

 ## Data